PoliticalGraveyard.com

 Kipper, Lucy J. — of Staten Island, Richmond County, N.Y.
 Republican.
 Candidate for New York state assembly from Richmond County 1st District, 1920.
 Female.
 Burial location unknown.

-KIPPY (Soundex K100) — See also KAPPY, KIPP, KIPPER, KIPPING, KOPPY, LIPPY, PIPPY, SHIPPY, SIPPY, SKIPPER, SLIPPY, TEKIPPE.
+KIPPY (Soundex K100) — See also KAPPY, KIPP, KIPPER, KIPPING, KOPPY, LIPPY, PIPPY, SHIPPY, SIPPY, SKIPPER, SKIPPY, SLIPPY, TEKIPPE.

-Kippy: See Somerville Pinkney Tuck, Jr.
+Kippy: See Somerville Pinkney Tuck Jr.

 Kipsey, Grover F. — of Somerset County, N.J.
 Member of New Jersey state house of assembly from Somerset County, 1924-25.
 Burial location unknown.